mozilla/bigquery-etl/docs/bqetl.md

 The `bqetl` command-line tool aims to simplify working with the bigquery-etl repository by supporting common workflows, such as creating, validating and scheduling queries or adding new UDFs.

-Running some commands, for example to create or query tables, will [require access to Mozilla's GCP Account](https://docs.telemetry.mozilla.org/cookbooks/bigquery/access.html#bigquery-access-request).
+Running some commands, for example to create or query tables, will [require Mozilla GCP access](https://docs.telemetry.mozilla.org/cookbooks/bigquery/access.html#bigquery-access-request).

 ## Installation